Privileged Entrance Vatican Tour with Sistine Chapel & St. Peter's Basilica

 • 2

-With your privileged, skip-the-line entry, you'll glide past the main crowds and head directly inside to begin exploring the Vatican's magnificent art collection.
-Your guide will lead the way, ensuring you hit all the must-see masterpieces and avoid getting lost in the maze of galleries.
+With your privileged entry, you'll glide past the main crowds and head inside to begin exploring the Vatican's magnificent art collection.
+Please note that all guests to the Vatican need to pass through security, so expect some standing in line.

 • 3